Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       The idea of a customer facing drawing tool was far from a new idea within the business, but had been met with scepticism in the past.
 The key issue was that the various rules were viewed as too complex to implement in a web based tool.

-      Therefore, the main aim of this prototype was to prove that a sufficiently complex tool could be created to follow these rules.
+      Therefore, the main aim of this prototype was to prove that a sufficiently complex tool could be created to follow those rules.

       #### Requirements

-      * System rules would need to be applied; for example a table can only be attached at a specific height.
+      * System rules would need to be enforced; for example a table can only be attached at a specific height.

       * Customers should be able to use the tool with no prior knowledge of the shelving system.